aws/s2n-tls/docs/USAGE-GUIDE.md

 **WARNING:** Early data does not have the same security properties as regular data sent after a successful handshake.
 * It is not forward secret.
 If the PSK or session resumption secret is compromised, then the early data is also compromised.
 * It is susceptible to replay attacks unless proper precautions are taken.
-Early data could be captured and successfully resent by an attacker.
+Early data can be captured and successfully resent by an attacker.
 See https://tools.ietf.org/rfc/rfc8446#appendix-E.5 and https://tools.ietf.org/rfc/rfc8446#section-8 for more details, and ["Adding anti-replay protection"](#adding-anti-replay-protection) for how to implement counter measures.

 _**Do not enable early data for your application unless you have understood and mitigated the risks.**_